-How this information is structured (the order of that information within the file, the labels that indicate when a field begins and when it ends, the optionality of those fields, etc.) is determined by different formats:
+How this information is structured (the order of that information within the file, the labels that indicate when a field begins and when it ends, the optionality of those fields, etc.) It is determined by different formats:

-They are the signature formats used by Microsoft Office and Open Office, respectively.
+These are the signature formats used by Microsoft Office and Open Office, respectively.

 The original document is included in the signature file.